Abbots Ann (Hampshire) - Poplar Farm Inn

 This figure was once seen behind the bar and is blamed for slamming doors when no other cause is apparent.
 Another entity takes the form of a black dog which patrols both inside and outside the pub.
 The dog is thought to be protecting a secret passageway.

-Do not underestimated the ghostly lepus.
+Do not underestimate the ghostly lepus.

 Airdrie (Lanarkshire) - Area which was once known as Lover's Leap, on the road towards Faskine